sebellows/color-agent/README.md

 # ColorAgent

+**ColorAgent**, a paint comparison tool for hobbyists powered by Ambivalent Intelligence.

-A monorepo for the ColorAgent application with React Native Web frontend and FastAPI backend.
+ColorAgent is built with React Native Web for the frontend with a Python/FastAPI backend.

 ## Project Structure